where the irrelevant and the opinionated slap the unbelievable upside the head and make it cry

 The class of people who do not process information correctly believed them.

-In fact, wind-generated energy provides about seven percent of Texas’s power, and the private companies who own the turbines took no precautions to make sure they would work during severe weather conditions, because, well, that would cut into the companies’ profits and require thinking with compassion about people’s lives and needs, both of which are illegal.
+In fact, wind-generated energy provides about seven percent of Texas’s power, and the private companies who own the turbines took no precautions to make sure they would work during severe weather conditions, because, well, that would cut into the companies’ profits, and require thinking with compassion about people’s lives and needs, both of which are illegal in Texas.

-The former governor, Rick Perry, comforted Texans by reminding them they should just put up with freezing to death, having no food and no clean water, because at least they were free from the tyranny of federal regulations.
+The former governor, Rick Perry, comforted Texans by telling them they should just put up with their unheated homes, empty supermarket shelves, and tainted water, because at least they were free from the tyranny of federal regulations; but, inevitably, a few recalcitrant, unpatriotic Americans thumbed their noses at him and froze to death.

 DID YOU KNOW?
 WELL, I NEVER…! :

-Trudeau and Biden had their first bilateral meeting, virtually.
-They issued a joint statement committing to human rights, equality, financial aid, strong management of the pandemic.
+Prime Minister of Canada Justin Trudeau and U.S. President Joe Biden had their first bilateral meeting, virtually.
+They issued a joint statement committing to human rights, equality, financial aid, and strong management of the pandemic.
 It was like the world was not only normal, but progressing.
-I am over the moon and chortling so much I may crush a kidney with sheer joy at how Biden has proved that voting for a “sleepy” centrist is the only way to get your radical socialist agenda implemented while revealing that getting old is not a bad decision that we make.
+I am over the moon and chortling so much I may crush a kidney with sheer joy at how Biden has proved that voting for a “sleepy” centrist is the only way to get your radical socialist agenda implemented; and also revealing that getting old is not a bad decision that we make.

 It just happens, youngsters, and we do know more than you after all.
 There’s no moral high ground in bucking the system when the system is all there is to work with.

-Trudeau backtracked on his promise of a nationwide Pharmacare program, saying it was a provincial responsibility, in order make his backtracked promise on election reform into a matching set.
+Trudeau backtracked on his promise of a Canada-wide Pharmacare program, saying it was a provincial responsibility, in order make his backtracked promise on election reform into a matching set.

 Facebook had a huge pout when the Australian government tabled a bill that would force it to pay news services for the content that they currently steal.
 Google fell in line—Google!—but Facebook shut down all news on Australian Facebook, and in the process denied access to Covid-19 information, a host of other essential government programs, and its own Facebook page.